 The 19 State Rooms at the palace are regularly used by the Royal family to entertain guests on their State, ceremonial and official visits to the United Kingdom.
 During August and September the Queen makes her yearly visit to Scotland allowing the palace to open up these lavish rooms to the public.

-The reception of the 2011 Royal Wedding was hosted by Her Majesty The Queen at the Palace, and Prince William and Kate Middleton were greeted by hundreds of thousands rejoicing fans and well wishers as they posed for pictures on the famous East Front balcony.
+The reception of the 2011 Royal Wedding was hosted by Her Majesty The Queen at the Palace, and Prince William and Duchess of Cambridge were greeted by hundreds of thousands rejoicing fans and well wishers as they posed for pictures on the famous East Front balcony.